You’re Doing It Wrong: What to Do When Incidents Escalate in Reverse

 2. This is a leadership issue.
 Reverse escalation cannot thrive without complicit management.
 Every manager, director, and CIO needs to redirect to the forward escalation process.

 3. Resist the urge to be responsive.
 Especially since I personally held various support roles, it’s still wired into me to be responsive to support requests.
 One thing that helps, is the fact that I’m in meetings most of the day.
 My work day isn’t structured to field real-time support issues.
-By not being responsive, it discourages future use of my role in reverse escalations.
+Not being responsive, discourages future use of my role in reverse escalations.

 4. Many of the reverse escalation candidates are high-severity incidents.
 Make sure high-severity incident management is integral to your forward escalation process with timely communication intervals.

-5. IT managers, directors, and CIOs are the incident manager of last resort, not first.
+5. IT managers, directors, and CIOs are the incident managers of last resort, not first.
 Make your forward escalation and incident management processes visible, easy to engage, and well-communicated.

 Leave a Reply